FusionAuth/fusionauth-site/site/_posts/2021-02-16-orbitvu-fusionauth-story.md

 **Maciej:** We use FusionAuth as an OAuth2/OIDC/SAML server (with integrated Google sign-on) to provide login and SSO to our web applications and supplementary systems like the site with our manuals.

 We are also starting to use FusionAuth internally.
-Orbitvu is not just a software development company but we also design and manufacture our automated photo studios.
-Because of that, we have a lot of different departments that utilize a number of internal systems like ERP, project management software, or Helpdesk.
-All of these can also benefit from FusionAuth integration.
+Orbitvu is not just a software development.
+We also design and manufacture our automated photo studios.
+We have a lot of different departments that utilize a number of internal systems like ERP, project management software, or Helpdesk which all benefit from our FusionAuth integration.

-Regarding the user management, this part remains in our own application due to the fact we already had it done before we switched to FusionAuth.
+We've kept user management in our own application because we already had it built out before we switched to FusionAuth.
 We're integrating with FusionAuth using its API and it works flawlessly.

 **Dan:** What benefits, if any, have you seen from having one view of your customer across multiple applications?